 “The pleasure is mine, my lady,” Thranduil said, gallantly taking her hand.
 “I have heard Pelargir is a very grand city.”

 Thranduil looked almost wistful for a moment, and then genuinely pleased.
-“I would very much like to meet your husband Beleg,” he said.
-“That name carries many fond memories for me.
+“I would very much like to meet your husband,” he said.
+“The name Beleg carries many fond memories for me.”

 “I must insist you do,” Ivriniel agreed, offering the Elvenking a cup of hot spiced cider before taking one for herself.
 “I fear I would not do you justice in description.”